srones/Subset-Sum-Project/README.md

 **Optimal Solver**: Given a set $S$ of integers of length $n$ and a target integer $T$, decide if there exists a subset of $S$ whose sum is exactly $T$

+### Benchmark ###

+1 - 30: Instances of size n = 0, 1, 2, ...
+29 where no solution exists.
+Achieved by array of all 1s with target = 0.

+31 - 50: Instances of size n = 20 where 1 solution exists whose size is inscreasing from 1 to 20 and whose positions are random.

+51 - 65: Instances of size n = 15, 17, ...
+29 with random elements in range [0,10e3] and a target of n * 1000 / 4

+66 - 80: Instances of size n = 15, 17, ...
+29 with random elements and target using the middle square method

+81 - 90: Instances of size n = 20, 21, ...
+29 with random elements and target using xor shift method

+91 - 100: Instances of size n = 20, 21, ...
+29 with random elements and target using the linear congruential generator method

+TODO:
+    - Include negative numbers and targets

 ### Exhaustive Solution:**

 1. Inclusion-exclusion: $O(n*2^n)$ time $O(n)$ memory,